 CAPS offers programs to the University of Georgia community that primarily emphasize education, prevention, and early intervention.
 Programs that we offer are intended to provide a proactive focus while disseminating knowledge and reducing mental health stigma.
 They may include but are not limited to:

 CAPS welcomes the opportunity to collaborate with faculty, staff, and student groups in the development of programs to meet particular needs.
-If you are interested in scheduling a CAPS program, please contact the CAPS Outreach Coordinator by phone (706) 542-2273.
+Please visit the CAPS: Outreach Services page for further information.
+If you are interested in scheduling a CAPS program, please contact the CAPS Outreach Coordinator by phone (706) 542-2273 or complete the Project Request Form.
 We suggest that you make your request at least one month prior to your intended program date.
 Please keep in mind that fulfillment of program requests is contingent upon staff availability and expertise.
 CAPS clinical staff members do not provide informational interviews or meet with students in order to satisfy the requirements for an academic or related assignment.

 Consultation services are offered to the University of Georgia campus community and are an integral part of what we do at CAPS.
 Our professional staff offers this service in the form of established liaison relationships with other offices across campus and as requested by faculty, staff, students, and concerned others.
 CAPS consultation services provide an opportunity for our staff to extend our mental health expertise outside of CAPS and offer assistance regarding concerns that include, but are not limited to: